-So much of our health and wellbeing starts with our gut and a significant portion of our immune system is actually in our GI tract.
-If our gut health is suffering, we'll feel the ramifications throughout.
+So much of our health and wellbeing starts with our gut, and you might be surprised to find out that a significant portion of our immune system is actually in our GI tract.
+If our gut health is suffering, we'll feel the ramifications throughout our whole body.
 Stomach massage can stimulate the lymphatic and circulatory systems.
-Bolster your body's natural defense system by maintaining good gut health through a nutritious diet, managed stress, enough sleep—and regular abdominal massage.
+Bolster your body's natural defense system by maintaining good gut health through a nutritious diet, managed stress, enough sleep—and try regular abdominal massage.

 Abdominal massage benefits aren't just limited to the stomach.
-Researchers from the Touch Research Institute at the University of Miami School of Medicine found that massage techniques like circular stroking of the abdomen (as well as kneading the feet and thighs) can help improve PMS symptoms such as pain, water retention, and distress.
+Massage techniques like circular stroking of the abdomen (as well as kneading the feet and thighs) may help improve PMS symptoms such as pain, water retention, and distress.

 When we have gut and stomach ailments, our posture sometimes suffers because of it.
-Working out cramping or other discomforts occurring in the midsection with abdominal massage can help relieve tension and consequently help correct misalignment.
+Working out any cramping or other discomforts occurring in the midsection with abdominal massage may help relieve tension, and consequently might help correct misalignment.